Format guide

 Standings are determined by:

-- Competition points (highest wins)
+1. Total points scored (highest wins)

-- Point differential (points scored minus points conceded)
+2. Point differential (points scored minus points conceded)

-- Current court position (as a final tiebreaker)
+4. Current court position (as a final tiebreaker)

 Player Counts and Courts for Winners Lane